forestryio/forestry.io/hugo/content/docs/editing/markdown-editor.md

 ### Source editor![](/uploads/2018/01/18.png)

-For advanced users, the full markdown source of your content body can be edited by clicking "view source" in the top right corner.
+For advanced users, the full markdown source of your content body can be edited by clicking the more options icon (`...`), and selecting "Raw Editor".

 ## Drafting and Publishing Content